juzraai/cordis-projects-crawler/DEVELOPER_GUIDE.md

 val modules = CordisCrawlerModuleRegistry()
 ```

+The registry provides the following methods:

+* `close()`: calls `close()` on each `Closeable` module.
+This method is called by the crawler at the end of the crawl process.
+* `initialize(CordisCrawlerConfiguration)`: calls `initialize` method of each module and passes the configuration and the registry itself.
+This method is called by the crawler before the crawl process.
+* `ofType(Class)`: returns all modules of the given type.
+This method is called by the crawler and some modules to reach specific modules.

 ## Calling the crawler

-After you created the necessary object, create the crawler itself too:
+After you created the necessary objects, create the crawler itself too:

 ```kotlin
 val crawler = CordisCrawler(configuration, modules)